anbclausen/nim-lambda-calculus-interpreter/README.md

 Of course you need to have Nim installed: [Official Nim download page](https://nim-lang.org/install.html).

 ## How to run
-Navigate to the file in your terminal.
+Navigate to the folder in your terminal.
 Write the following to compile and run the interpreter.
 ```
 nim c -r src/main.nim
 ```